tosdr/browser-extensions/.github/ISSUE_TEMPLATE/mozilla-firefox.md

 ---
-name: Bug report edge
+name: Mozilla Firefox
-about: Create a bug report for the edge extension
+about: Create a bug report for the firefox extension
 title: ''
-labels: bug, edge
+labels: bug, firefox
 assignees: ''

 ---